-Two possibilities here.
-If you are attempting to power more LEDs than what the controller is capable of handling, the lights attached to the controller will dim quickly and the controller will get hot.
+1. If you are attempting to power more LEDs than what the controller is capable of handling, the lights attached to the controller will dim quickly and the controller will get hot.
 Do not over-load your controller with more LEDs than what it is rated to handle.
-For most installations however over-loading the controller isn't an issue.

-If your awning lights are fading after a few minutes of use, the problem is likely an issue with your 12v power source.
+4. If your awning lights are fading after a few minutes of use, the problem is likely an issue with your 12v power source (for our purposes here, the term "power source" = battery + battery charger).
 It is either putting out less than 12v OR more than 13v.
-The Boogey Lights® PLUS controller included with our awning kits requires 12.5 vdc power to power the controller and the LED lights attached to the controller.
+This condition is by far the most common problem we see with customers whose lights are dimming.
+The Boogey Lights® PLUS controller included with our standard awning kits requires 12.5 vdc power to power the controller and the LED lights attached to the controller.
 The voltage can fluctuate a little, but not more than .5 volt in either direction.
 If the voltage drops below 12v, the lights will fade.
 In this situation the battery charger in your RV may not be capable of charging your house batteries fast enough to support the voltage draw when using your Boogey Lights® (thus why your Boogey Lights® dim quickly).
 This is more commonly the case in low to mid-range RVs/trailers that typically have a Single-Stage battery charger vs. a Multi-Stage charger.
 A Single-Stage charger slowly charges the battery at 10 or 12 amps which can take hours to recharge the battery to the point at which it is capable of powering your lights.
 On full power (white), 300 RGB LEDs will draw about 3.5 amps (see Amperage Data chart).
 Your awning light may be draining your house battery faster than what the battery is capable of supporting.
-On the other end of the power spectrum, if your 12v power source is providing more than 13vdc input power to the controller, the controller will shut down to protect the circuitry due to too much heat build up because of the higher than expected voltage.
-To determine what the problem is, use a multi-meter to test the output of your 12v power source.
+On the other end of the power spectrum, if your power source is providing more than 13vdc input power to the controller, the controller will shut down to protect the circuitry due to too much heat build up because of the higher than expected voltage.
+To determine what the problem is, use a multi-meter to test the output of your 12v power source (see note below about volt meter readings and testing batteries under a load).
 Depending upon your findings, follow one of these two paths:

 If the input voltage is low (at or below 12vdc) here are three options: